kedanielwu/VisTA/README.md

 ## Overview
+VisTA: Integrating Machine Intelligence with Visualization to Support the Investigation of Think-Aloud Sessions

+This work has been presented at IEEE VIS 2019 (InfoVis)

+##Reference

+Mingming Fan, Ke Wu, Jian Zhao, Yue Li, Winter Wei, and Khai N. Truong.
+"VisTA: Integrating Machine Intelligence with Visualization to Support the Investigation of Think-Aloud Sessions," In IEEE Transactions on Visualization and Computer Graphics, vol. 26, no. 1, pp. 343-352, Jan.
+2020. doi: 10.1109/TVCG.2019.2934797

+BibText:

+@ARTICLE{8807301, author={M. {Fan} and K. {Wu} and J. {Zhao} and Y. {Li} and W. {Wei} and K. N. {Truong}}, journal={IEEE Transactions on Visualization and Computer Graphics}, title={VisTA: Integrating Machine Intelligence with Visualization to Support the Investigation of Think-Aloud Sessions}, year={2020}, volume={26}, number={1}, pages={343-352}, keywords={Usability;Visual analytics;Tools;Machine intelligence;Feature extraction;Machine learning;Think-aloud;visual analytics;machine intelligence;user study;usability problems;session review behavior;UX practices}, doi={10.1109/TVCG.2019.2934797}, ISSN={2160-9306}, month={Jan},}

 Web-based user interface for think-aloud session analysis developed in React.js and MobX.js.
 I am still working on providing more functionality and UI changes, as well as mkaing the tool useful for more general purpose.

+Source code is also available at https://github.com/mingming-fan/VisTA

 ## Setup
 * This tool currently require ``Nodejs``, to install please visit https://nodejs.org/en/, LTS version is prefered.